vackosar/vackosar.github.io/_posts/2017-08-12-Fish-Roe-vs-Fish-Oil.md

 Fish oil is popular supplement.
 It's production was optimized for maximum content of popular fatty acids DHA and EPA.
 Fish roe is food of salty taste produced from egg masses of fish known to be good source of omega-3 fatty acids.
-With this article I am trying to compare the two in terms of price and health improvement.
+This is a comparison of fish oil vs fish roe in terms of price and health improvement.

-# EPA Gram Price Comparison
+# Fish ROE EPA Gram Price

-EPA estimates are based on fatty acid composition and referenced studies and package fat contents.
+Fish ROE EPA estimates are based on fatty acid composition in referenced studies [1], [2], [3], [4] below and package fat contents.
 Content estimates are per common container size of 50g.

 |Fish    |Fat Content (g)|Estimated EPA Content (g)|Price ($)|$/g EPA|
 |--------|---------------|-------------------------|---------|-------|